anbruzga/BST-Modelling-Tool/README.md

-# BST-Modelling-Tool
+# Tree-Modelling-Tool
-Create and modify binary search tree, visualise the changes step by step
+Create and modify binary search tree, visualise the changes step by step.
+AVT and Red Black Trees are in development

-## NEW FEATURES in development:
-The user will be able to select between Binary Search Tree, AVL tree and Red Black Tree!

 ## Installation:
 There is an BST-Tool.jar artifact attached in releases.
 JRE that supports at least Java 8 is needed to run it (v.
 251).